shoyo/acoustic-keylogger/README.md

 ### Other
-Example for a basic keystroke classifier (currently at an incredible 4-5% accuracy at the time of writing) is located __src/supervised_learning.py__.
+Example for a basic keystroke classifier (currently at an incredible 4-5% accuracy at the time of writing) is located in __src/supervised_learning.py__.

 In many cases, I find it useful to run a Python script within the Docker container specified by __Dockerfile__, but outside of